valzargaming/Nyasmin/README.md

 **This fork is dedicated to maintaining Palace Bot#9203.
 The original codebase carchive/Yasmin was archived in December 2019, and as such can no longer be commented on or pull requests committed.
-This bot is confirmed to be working with PHP 7.3.
+This bot is confirmed to be working with PHP 7.3 and 7.4.3.
 You can choose to self-host your own instance of this bot or invite my hosted instance to your server.
 If hosting your own instance, it is advisable to merge all -include.php files into run.php to remove the read overhead of loading a file every time it is needed.**

 Invite link: https://discordapp.com/oauth2/authorize?client_id=662093882795753482&scope=bot&permissions=8